Director of Edina's SW Community League

 EBA provided: Team catcher gear, bat, batting helmet (although most players have their own bat and helmet).

-Player provided: Required equipment - A baseball glove, non-metal spikes baseball spikes (13U-15U may wear metal spikes), a protective cup, belt (green for games), socks (green for games), baseball pants (white for games).
+Player provided and required equipment: A baseball glove, non-metal spikes baseball spikes (13U-15U may wear metal spikes), a protective cup, belt (green for games), socks (green for games), baseball pants (white for games).
 Optional equipment - Batting gloves, bat and batting helmet.

 Key goals of the EBA’s Rec League program are: